wp-plugins/cd-bp-avatar-bubble/readme.txt

 [Demo on YouTube.com](http://www.youtube.com/watch?v=cMmjt_Rpz9E "Demo video")

+See also working example on [OviDemo site](http://gtm.ovirium.com/)

 1. Admin Page
 2. On a production site

 == Changelog ==

+= 1.1 =
+* Ajax refactoring - now fully supports subdirectory and subdomain WP installations
+* Added ability to delay the information reveal (how many seconds user will wait until the required information will be displayed)

 = 1.0 =
 * Admin page rewrite - absolutely new and fresh